ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralism/index.en.md

 CAP theorem, _The Blockchain Trilemma_ and the various approaches to organizing socially means that all blockchain projects are forced to hedge their bets by 'specializing' into certain classes with a scarse number of 'ability points'.
 Every project must place itself somewhere in the the space of these dimensions, sacrificing some for others.
 Much like a video game character, the attributes selected will define a blockchain's class, abilitites and effectiveness in battle.

-As we will see, as far as the protocol's attributes and underlying philosophy goes, Etheruem Classic has 'maxed-out' it's decentralization and security, intentionality sacrificing both scalability and other social ogranizational features so that more essential 'skills' can be strengthened.
+As we will see, as far as the protocol's attributes and underlying philosophy goes, Ethereum Classic has 'maxed-out' it's decentralization and security, intentionality sacrificing both scalability and other social ogranizational features so that more essential 'skills' can be strengthened.
 For a blockchain protocol to scale it's base protocol, it _must_ make trade-offs in decentralization and/or security, which may not appear as obvious costs immediately, but in the long run is bound to damage the utility and value of the protocol.

 Most blockchains today have abandoned the idea of decentralization maximalism in exchange for scalability and/or the benefits of coordinating from a central group.
 This may well be useful for short term bootstrapping as it allows the funding of extravegant development or marketing budgets, but unless the project tapers-off this dependance on decentralization, which may be impossible due to the incentivisation strucutres it creates, it is exposed to take-over through the capture of this relatively centralized controlling group.